Traffic Ticket Lawyer Saratoga County

 Do not become antagonistic.
 Remember that you have the right to remain silent.
 If the police provoke you, then be sure to remember everything they said.
 You have rights.

-Remember that the Law Office of Gregory P. Garofalo is here to help you.
-You stand a far better chance of having your charges reduced or dismissed if you keep what you say to a minimum on the side of the road.
-In fact, if you have nothing on your driving record and if you have no prior criminal record, you might find yourself getting off with a warning instead of a ticket.
+Remember that the Law Office of Gregory P. Garofalo is here to help you get your ticket reduced.
+You stand a far better chance of having your charges reduced or dismissed for a traffic matter if you keep what you say to a minimum on the side of the road.
+In fact, if you have nothing on your driving record, no insurance increases, and no prior criminal record, you might find yourself getting off with a warning instead of a ticket with the right lawyer in Saratoga County.
 This is a much more favorable outcome, so stay calm and be polite during the entire encounter.

 The New York State DMV manages the public, internet-based Traffic Safety Statistical Repository.
 In the year 2018, there were 169,240 people who were involved in fatal or serious accidents.
 These accidents included passengers, pedestrians, bicyclists, and other victims.
 While 133,802 were considered minor accidents, 936 people were killed, 512 of them being drivers, and the next largest group affected, with 272 deaths, were pedestrians.
 Over 10,000 individuals were involved in serious accidents.

-How a Traffic Ticket Lawyer Can Help You
+How a Saratoga Springs Traffic Ticket Lawyer Can Help You

 A great attorney, such as the ones you will work with at the Law Office of Gregory P. Garofalo, can save you hundreds or even thousands of dollars on fines and fees.
 In fact, your attorney may be able to get your ticket charge reduced or dismissed completely.
 Your attorney can also discuss with you the various pleas that you can consider and recommend the best for your situation.